Advertiser Disclosure

 If you fly with Air France often, enrolling in the Flying Blue program is a must.
 Air France shares this program with KLM, and Flying Blue has several positive aspects.

 You’ll earn Flying Blue miles whenever you fly with Air France or KLM and include your loyalty number on the ticket.
-You can also earn miles from daily spending on the Air France KLM World Elite card.
+You can also earn miles from daily spending on the Air France KLM Visa card.
 Additionally, Flying Blue has numerous partnerships that allow you to earn miles on rental cars, hotel stays, guided tours, concerts, shopping, and more.

 Air France planes at CDG gates